sdee/96wells/README.md

 Note: This is a work in progress and currently exists as a proof concept for combining d3, redux, and react.

+Features:

+* Sample automated layouts
+* Automatically assign colors to samples, showing how samples are distributed across the plate

 Proposed features:

 * Better labelling of wells